Lead Teaching Fellowship

 Browse the LTF directory

-In 2016-17, 34 Lead Teaching Fellows put on over 70 teaching-related events in departments across the University, mentored by six Senior Lead Teaching Fellows.
+In 2017-18, 34 Lead Teaching Fellows are designing and running teaching-related events in departments across the University, mentored by six Senior Lead Teaching Fellows.

 LTF Program Activities

 LTFs earn stipends of $2000 ($1000 at the end of each semester) upon the successful production of teaching-related events in their home departments, and the completion of a series of activities promoting communication between the CTL, other Fellows, and faculty and graduate student instructors in their home departments.
 Approximately 30 hours are required.
 LTFs complete the following activities each semester:

 - Participating in three LTF training/networking meetings at the CTL, including small-group sessions with their assigned CTL Graduate Fellow mentor.